 Whenever I build something I mean it to be a statement against a sad reality of our world.
 The common and growing idea that cheap, throwaway goods are okay robs both us and future generations of a great deal of joy.
 It’s a shame that so much manufactured furniture, for instance, delivers only short-lived, superficial beauty.
 This is one reason I rail against the trend in a tiny way with outrageous acts of craftsmanship.
 I’d love to see more people do the same.

-Pass Craftsmanship Forward
+Passing Craftsmanship Forward

 Why do you work with wood?
+Why do you pursue creativity?
 I suspect what drives you is far deeper than you realize.
 There’s always something bigger behind everything we do.
-Some of us were born to be makers, and I’ve come to realize that the force that drives me is a deep, inner longing for a version of the world as it should be, not as it is.
+Some of us were born to be makers, and I’ve come to realize that the force that drives me is a deep, inner longing for a vision of the world as it should be, not as it is.
 It’s a longing towards the ultimate source of beauty, peace and permanence.
 While our world is rarely as beautiful as it should be, far less peaceful that it might be, and disappointingly impermanent in so many ways, I don’t believe this is what we were made for.
 The urge to make good things with my hands is one small way I can bring my corner of the world a little closer to a place where beauty, peace and permanence reins as it should.
-My efforts won’t do much good in the larger scheme of things, I know, but I’m going to do it anyway.
+My efforts won’t do much good in the larger scheme of things, I know, but I’m going to do them anyway.
 I’m also going to try and convince others to do the same.